pilarcacheiro/gene-symbols-checker/code-review-notes.md

 ### Some notes

 * This is work in progress.
 This function relies on a series on assumptions that may not necessarily be true (if the gene symbol provided matches the current approved gene symbol, the function stops there.
-This symbol could match and old gene symbol or an alias as well; it is also sequential: approved > alias > previous).
+This symbol could match an old gene symbol or an alias as well; it is also sequential: approved > alias > previous).
 * The output does not provide solution for ambiguous calls.

 ### Desirable feedback